thanhnld0912/MVC-PE/README.md

 View: Handles the user interface and presentation logic.
 It interacts with the user and displays data from the model.

 Controller: Acts as an intermediary between the model and the view.
 It receives user input from the view, updates the model accordingly, and updates the view to reflect the changes.

+#Contribution
+Contributions to this project are welcome!
+If you find any issues or have suggestions for improvements, please create a new issue or submit a pull request.

+When contributing, please follow the existing coding style, maintain clear and concise commit messages, and provide appropriate documentation when necessary.